Jmeyering/oddsengine/README.md

 defenders := map[string]int{"des": 3, "-bat": 1, "-car": 1, "bat": 2}
 ```

-The above unit formation includes 3 battleships, of which, 2 are damaged.
+The above unit formation includes 3 battleships, of which, 1 is damaged.
 It
 also contains 1 damaged carrier

 ## Order of loss